There are so many things to do in Colombia that it can be challenging to organize your trip.

 Colombian history is complicated and mostly known for cocaine and fights between big cartels such as Medellín and Cali in the 90s.

-The civil war started in 1964, and the conflict lasted until 2016, when the government signed the peace agreement with the FARC (Revolutionary armed forces of Colombia).
+The civil war started in 1964, and the conflict lasted until 2016, when the government signed a peace agreement with the FARC (Revolutionary armed forces of Colombia).

 Wealthy individuals affected by the cartels created paramilitary groups that evolved into armed forces that would commit heinous crimes in many country regions.